 Ages: Girls in grades 4-9

-Campers choose their "majors" - from marine science to engineering, astronomy to marine biology.
-The day includes experiments and instruction, as well as the opportunity for informal science learning and leadership and problem-solving training, through workshops, experiments and recreational activities.
+Campers choose their Science Major from marine science to engineering (grades 4-6), astronomy to marine biology (grades 7-8).
+The day includes experiments and instruction, as well as the opportunity for informal science learning and leadership development through workshops, experiments and recreational activities.